Interactive Writing for Children: success stories

 Anne Vasko (Finland) and Aksel Koie from Step in books studio - stepinbooks.com

-Chris Haughton (United Kingdom) and Egmont Mayer from studio Red Rabbit - chrishaughton.com
+Egmont Mayer (United Kingdom) from studio Red Rabbit for the VR application Little Earth by Chris Haughton - chrishaughton.com

 Great witness: Benjamin Hoguet (France), blogger at Nouvelles narrations - benhoguet.com